 - Adopt a hybrid approach incorporating several of the above.

 This is such a common opportunity mistake that I have written an entire blog post about it.
-It describes each approach to solving the problem in more detail and explains when they are appropriate.
+The post describes the options for solving the problem and explains when each is appropriate:

 So there they are.
 The top five opportunity mistakes in salesforce.

 Go ahead, and fix the usual suspects in your business.

 Quickly Add Product Bundles To Opportunities